Andries Jan Pieters

 Andries Jan Pieters (2 August 1916 – 21 March 1952) was a Dutch war criminal and, together with Artur Albrecht, was one of the last two people to be executed in the Netherlands.
 Pieters served as a volunteer for Nazi Germany on the Eastern Front.
-When he was wounded he returned to the Netherlands and in the final months of World War II he led a SS commando in the Netherlands, which tortured and executed resistance members and others.
+When he was wounded he returned to the Netherlands and in the final months of World War II he led an SS commando in the Netherlands, which tortured and executed resistance members and others.

 Early life

 Pieters was born in 1916 in Leksula, Eastern Dutch East Indies, as the son of a Protestant missionary.
 Pieters was frustrated during his childhood as he was not allowed to play with native Indonesian children.
 His father was stern and was recalled to the Netherlands due to mismanagement.
 In 1924 the family returned to the Netherlands and settled in Groningen.
-His father started a furniture shop which went bankrupt after a while.
+His father started a furniture shop, which went bankrupt after a while.
 Pieters claimed this was caused by "Jewpeople".
-After failing at school Pieters joined the armed forces of the Netherlands.
+After failing at school, Pieters joined the armed forces of the Netherlands.